How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-Categories Widget
+WordPress Post Categories Widget

-WordPress Categories Screen
+WordPress Categories Panel

-Let’s configure your categories settings as shown below:
+Let’s configure the Categories widget settings as shown below:

-• In Title: type something that visitors will understand, for example, “Choose A Topic…” (1)
+• In Title: type something that will make sense to your visitors, for example, “Choose A Topic…” (1)

-• You can leave the remaining options unchecked, or see the additional notes on configuring the Categories widget below.
+• Leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.

-• Click Save when done …
+• Click Save to update your settings …

-Configuring a WordPress Categories Widget
+WordPress Categories Widget settings

 (Categories widget settings)

-WordPress Categories widget added to sidebar navigation menu
+WordPress Categories widget added to sidebar

-(WordPress Categories widget added to sidebar)
+(Categories widget added to sidebar)

 Tip